 Chicago Department of Transportation (CDOT) Commissioner Rebekah Scheinfeld was appointed by Mayor Rahm Emanuel in January 2014 with the direction to continue the critical work of making sure Chicago has a strong, vibrant, accessible transportation network.

-Scheinfeld is an attorney, having worked previously at Mayer Brown, representing public and private sector clients on major infrastructure and transportation projects.
+She is an attorney, having worked previously at Mayer Brown, representing public and private sector clients on major infrastructure and transportation projects.

-She also worked for East Lake Management & Development Corp. as a Senior Development Manager of mixed-income housing and for the New York City Parks Department as Director of Government Relations and Operations Coordinator.
+Rebekah also worked for East Lake Management & Development Corp. as a Senior Development Manager of mixed-income housing and for the New York City Parks Department as Director of Government Relations and Operations Coordinator.

-Scheinfeld has a BA in Urban Studies from Brown University and both her JD and MBA from Northwestern University.
+A Chicago native, she has a BA in Urban Studies from Brown University and both her JD and MBA from Northwestern University.